Creamy mustard and dill topping makes this salmon dish Scandi-licious! The easy-to-make lingonberry sauce is a great, sweet-sharp accompaniment.

 - Combine the butter, cream cheese, mustard and dill sprigs in a mini-chopper until well blended.
 Alternatively finely chop the fresh dill, and mix well with the butter, cream cheese and mustard.

-- Rinse and pat dry the salmon fillets, and arrange on a foil lined baking tray.
+- Rinse and pat dry the salmon fillets, and arrange on the foil lined tray.
 Divide the mustard and dill topping between the fillets and spread out into an even layer that covers the top of the fish.

-- Bake the salmon at 180C for 15-20 minutes until it is cooked through, and the topping is just starting to brown.
+- Bake the salmon at 180°C (350°F) for 15-20 minutes until it is cooked through, and the topping is just starting to brown.

 - Peel the onion and dice finely.